Uberspace/lab/source/guide_nextcloud.rst

 opcache
 -------

-Enable opcache to further optimise perfomance.
+Enable opcache to further optimise performance.

 To do that, create ``$HOME/etc/php.d/opcache.ini`` with the content: